joe-mccann-dev/portfolio/_posts/2021-12-29-setting-up-omniauth-authentication-in-development.md

 ## Final Steps

+- Navigate to your ngrok forwarding URL (Ctrl+click from terminal), and click the "Sign in with GitHub" link you made in Step 4.
+- It may be necessary to add your ngrok domain to your list of allowed hosts in `config/environments/development`:
+{% highlight ruby %}
+  config.hosts << "0e30-73-119-170-171.ngrok.io"
+{% endhighlight %}
+- This will need to be changed if you close the terminal session that holds your ngrok session.
-You should now be able to authenticate a GitHub user in your application in Development.
+- You should now be able to authenticate a GitHub user in your application in Development.
 Try it out with your own GitHub account!

 ### To move this setup to Production

 1. Return to Step 2:
      - On GitHub application page, update your "Homepage URL" to `< your app's production domain name >`
      - Update "Authorization callback URL" to `< your app's production domain name >/users/auth/github/callback`.
 2. Update your `config/application.yml` file to include a production environment.
 3. Set Heroku config variables so Heroku can access your application keys